-Results from the private well sampling program, implemented by TCHD, are reviewed each year to evaluate whether there are groundwater contaminants derived from RMA in domestic wells at concentrations that exceed the CBSGs.
-During FY22, eight private wells were sampled.
+Results from the private well sampling program, implemented by ACHD, are reviewed each year to evaluate whether there are groundwater contaminants derived from RMA in domestic wells at concentrations that exceed the CBSGs.
+During FY23, eleven private wells were sampled.

-In FY22, DIMP concentrations were less than the method reporting limit or below the CBSG in all wells sampled except well 359D.
-The sample collected by TCHD in September had a concentration of 15.3 micrograms/liter (μg/L), above the CBSG of 8 μg/L. Due to the continued exceedance of the CBSG, bottled water is being provided to the residents of the property.
-An evaluation of well 359D conditions and options for alternate water supply was completed during FY20 (Navarro 2020a); however, a permanent solution could not be recommended without additional information.
-An investigation of well 359D was completed in July 2021 to evaluate potential differences in groundwater quality between the two well screen intervals present in the well (Navarro 2021c).
-DIMP was detected above the CBSG in both intervals.
-An evaluation report was completed in January 2022, which included a recommendation for installation of a point-of-entry treatment system due to continued levels of DIMP above the CBSG (Navarro 2022f).
-A system design was completed in June 2022 (Navarro 2022e) and coordination with the property owner for system installation is ongoing.
-Installation of the point-of-entry system as a permanent solution is included as a corrective action in Section 9.0.
+In FY23, DIMP concentrations were less than the method reporting limit or below the CBSG in all wells sampled except well 359D.
+The sample collected by ACHD in August had a concentration of 11.9 micrograms/liter (μg/L), above the CBSG of 8 μg/L. An investigation of well 359D was completed in July 2021 as part of the ongoing effort to identify a permanent solution for an alternate water supply.
+An evaluation report, completed in January 2022, included a recommendation for installation of a point-of-entry treatment system due to continued levels of DIMP above the CBSG (Navarro 2022b).
+A system design was completed in June 2022 (Navarro 2022a) and installation of the point-of-entry system as a permanent solution was included as a corrective action in the FY22 report.
+The Army met several times with the well owner to coordinate system installation.
+However, the property owner declined to allow the Army to install the system.
+Due to the continued exceedance of the CBSG, bottled water is provided to the residents of the property.

-TCHD also sampled five private wells for dieldrin.
-Dieldrin was detected in two wells; however, concentrations were below the Practical Quantitation Limit.
-Although there is not a current drinking water standard, TCHD also sampled four private wells for 1,4-dioxane.
-In FY22, 1,4-dioxane concentrations were below the CBSG of 0.35 $\mu$ g/L in the wells sampled.
+ACHD also sampled two private wells for organochlorine pesticides.
+Dieldrin was detected in one well; however, the concentration was below the Practical Quantitation Limit.
+There were no detections of other pesticides.
+Although there is not a current drinking water standard, ACHD also sampled two private wells for 1,4-dioxane.
+In FY23, 1,4-dioxane concentrations were below the CBSG of 0.35 μg/L in the wells sampled.